nevanscott/uxui0919/_meetings/native-review.md

 ---
-title: Review "Native Mobile App" Report
+title: Reports Review
 format: One-on-One
 days:
+  - 21
-  - 24
+  - 22
-  - 25
+  - 23
 ---

 To Prepare:
 ------------
-- Complete Native Mobile App project report.
+- Complete your project report.
 - Reread the feedback given after the presentation in case you have questions regarding the comments.
 - Write down anything in particular that you'd like to review or discuss in more depth.